+Amen.
 Romans chapter 15 is the conclusion of the body of the letter, when Paul's argument reaches its final climax.
 Here we find the larger themes of the letter connected with their very practical outworkings.

 It picks up various of the themes that have been at play to this point, and ties them up.
 The most immediate theme of the relationship between the strong and the weak is taken up, alongside themes of the new worshipping community that arises out of God's great act of grace in Christ, which might remind us of chapter 12.
 Themes that take us back to the earlier parts of the letter are also present.

-The union of Jews and Gentiles, the spread of the gospel throughout the world, the nations being brought to the obedience of faith, and the nature of Paul's apostolic mission, take us back through to the very beginning of the letter, returning us to the point where we first started.
+The union of Jews and Gentiles, the spread of the gospel throughout the world, the nations being brought to the obedience of faith, and the nature of Paul's apostolic mission take us back through to the very beginning of the letter, returning us to the point where we first started.
 Paul begins by charging those who are strong, among whom he seems to include himself, to bear the weaknesses of the weak.
 The task here is not merely one of patience with the weak, but the more positive duty of supporting and bearing them up.

-The strength of the strong is best expressed not in judgement of the weak, but in gracious support of them.
+The strength of the strong is best expressed not in judgment of the weak, but in gracious support of them.
 Indeed, as Christians, we are obliged to such support of our brothers and sisters.
-The point is not to pursue our own interests or to please ourselves, but to build up others.
-This principle is established by Christ himself, who we must imitate in this as in other matters, and Paul here alludes to Psalm 69 verse 9, For zeal for your house has consumed me, and the reproaches of those who reproach you have fallen on me.
+The point is not to pursue our own interests, or to please ourselves, but to build up others.

+This principle is established by Christ himself, who we must imitate in this as in other matters, and Paul here alludes to Psalm 69 verse 9, Having quoted the scriptures, Paul makes a brief aside, explaining his understanding of the place of scripture in the life of the new covenant people of God.
+The scriptures are not just written for people in the past, but for us too.
+The word of God looks us directly in the eyes and speaks into our world.